MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

     represent a single 3D filament.
 Those 2D filaments are then averages to create a 3D filament.

 Now press the :guilabel:`Start` button to start the pick your tomogram.

+7. Troupleshooting
+^^^^^^^^^^^^^^^^^^
+Under consturction....

+1. Check the particles picked by crYOLO by loaded the files in XXX in the box manager
+    - Add more training data

+2. Check the filament tracing
+    - Adapt search range
+    - Adapt directional method

+3. Check settings of 3D tracing
+    - Adapt A
+    - Adapt B